kriber82/AdventOfCraft2024/exercise/kotlin/day01/thoughts.md

 - Seems i only solved part of the initial problem (ability to swap parameters by mistake) and moved it to the constructor
   - can no longer swap reindeer name & location, but can still swap today & christmas day
   - need to think about a better solution that neither reduces testability (new LocalDate()) nor increases complexity ("ForGettingToday")
+- i should also branch for each day, to make the changeset more digestable in form of a MR to main

 ## Notes made during session
 - first hunch: constructor-inject logger, as it probably is